 The olecranon fossa on the lower flattened end faces posteriorly.

-- It is smooth, rounded and makes one-third of a sphere.
+- The head of the humerus is smooth, rounded and makes one-third of a sphere.

 It is encompassed by an articular hyaline cartilage, which in turn is thicker in the core and thinner at the periphery.